petabridge/akka-bootcamp/src/Unit-1/CSharp/lesson4/README.md

 }
 ```

+// just adding `tailCoordinatorActor` arg to this Props
 ### Phase 2: Make your first parent/child actors!
 Great!
 Now we're ready to create our actor classes that will form a parent/child relationship.